iceicerickert/fedex-form/README.md

 ## QA

-1. todo test unit
+1. for component test: run `npm run test`
-1. todo test e2e
+1. for e2e test: run `npm run e2e`
 1. You can find the lighthouse report after deployment as artifact on the summary
 1. You can find security alerts on security tab in github